Lydia Shum: Health problems and subsequent death

-Yuyun entered a ward at the Queen Mary Hospital (QMH) on 1 October 2006 where Shum had been receiving treatment, and attempted to take photographs of Shum.
-Later, it was confirmed that Yuyun was working for an employee of the local magazine East Week, but she had not been authorised to take photographs of Shum.
-Senior management of East Week did not approve of the action and offered an apology to Shum.
-Magistrate Colin Mackintosh determined that Yuyun's actions were premeditated and done for financial gain, and that the serious infringement of the patient's privacy warranted a custodial sentence.
-On that occasion, Shum was discharged from the hospital in July 2007.

-On 11 October 2007, Shum collapsed at home with pleural effusion, and was rushed to Queen Elizabeth Hospital (QE) for emergency treatment.
-Later that day, Shum was transferred to QMH.
-She was discharged from that hospital on 16 October 2007.

 Shum was admitted to the intensive care ward of QMH on 22 January 2008 and checked out four days later.
 Shum's mother died in Canada while Shum was in hospital.
 She was once again admitted to the intensive care ward of QMH on 2 February 2008, where her condition worsened.
 On 19 February, at 3 am, her family decided that Shum's life support should be withdrawn.
 It was decided that her breathing apparatus would be removed and that her family spend time with her by her bedside.
 Shum died at 8:38 a.m. local time that day.
+She was 62 years old.

 Prior to her death, she had liver cancer for two years.
 As part of the treatment for her illness, she underwent chemotherapy and several rounds of kidney dialysis treatment.

 On 24 February 2008, escorted by her daughter Joyce, Shum's body was flown on a Cathay Pacific passenger flight from Hong Kong to Vancouver, British Columbia, Canada.
 On 27 February, Shum was buried at Burnaby's Forest Lawn Memorial Park in a private ceremony.
 Video footage of the funeral was played at a memorial event at the Hong Kong Coliseum on 2 March.